-Whether or not one was prescribed for the treatment of depression, schizophrenia, OCD, PTSD, an eating disorder, aggressive behavior, or insomnia, evidence of the efficacy of using atypical antipsychotics for off-label use has not shown to be significant enough to discount alternative treatments which can be extremely effective for such a wide array of disorders and symptoms.
+Whether or not one was prescribed for the treatment of depression, schizophrenia, OCD, PTSD, an eating disorder, aggressive behavior, or insomnia, evidence of the efficacy of using atypical antipsychotics for off-label use is poor.
+Alternative treatments which are non-pharmaceutical can be extremely effective for a wide array of disorders and symptoms.

 For anyone prescribed antipsychotics for schizophrenia, psychosis, mania, etc. there may have been a dire need to dampen the symptoms during a time of crisis.
 However, once the crisis has passed, it may be advantageous to consider alternative treatments that will produce better results and less harm for sustainable mental stability and wellness without heavy drugs.

 Improve Diet — An Effective Alternative Therapy

 One example of alternative treatments found effective for schizophrenic symptoms is upgrading one’s diet.

-A comprehensive review of studies published by the World Journal of Psychiatry has shown a dramatic reduction in auditory hallucinations, a dramatic reduction in delusions, psychosis, and improved cognition, and other desirable and documented outcomes in patients with schizophrenia from changing the diet alone.5,5,7
+A comprehensive review of studies published by the World Journal of Psychiatry has shown a dramatic reduction in auditory hallucinations, a dramatic reduction in delusions, psychosis, and improved cognition, and other desirable and documented outcomes in patients with schizophrenia from changing the diet alone.5-7